-A registered architect and principal of Tom Fitzsimmons Chartered Architects based in London, Tom heads the development of the postgraduate Master of Architecture (MArch) aourse, as well as related MAs.
+A registered architect and principal of Tom Fitzsimmons Chartered Architects in London, Tom heads development of the postgraduate Master of Architecture (MArch) course, as well as related MA courses.

-At the same time as starting his practice, he entered academia, joining De Montfort University as a lecturer in architecture, initially teaching on and developing the experimental undergraduate architecture and urban studies course at the Milton Keynes branch, and then going on to lead the MArch course in Leicester as a principal lecturer.
-Under his leadership, the MArch’s graduates were in high demand by leading practices and its top students enjoyed sustained professional recognition, collecting awards annually, including RIBA President's medal and 3DReid national prizes for part 2, as well as regional ones.
+At the same time as starting his practice, Tom entered academia.
+He joined De Montfort University as a lecturer in architecture, initially teaching on and developing the experimental undergraduate architecture and urban studies course at the Milton Keynes branch.
+He went on to lead the MArch course in Leicester as a principal lecturer.

 Under his leadership, MArch’s graduates were in high demand by leading practices.
 Top students enjoyed sustained professional recognition and several annual awards, including RIBA President's medal and 3DReid national prizes for part 2.

 Share this page: